Dallas metro

 - Arlington and Fort Worth: heavy hail exposure plus tornado-warned spring weather.
 Common job: Class 4 impact-rated upgrade with carrier-credit documentation.

-How we match Dallas homeowners
+How we connect Dallas homeowners

 Network contractors in DFW carry one-million-dollar-or-higher general liability, current workers' comp, a 4.0+ aggregated review-score floor, and verifiable license/registration in their permitting jurisdiction.
 For carrier-coordinated work we prefer Haag-certified inspectors and contractors with documented insurance-supplement experience.
 Texas hail claims are negotiated, not just submitted, and the right contractor recovers depreciation that an inexperienced one leaves on the table.